Creating and Destroying Actors

 Select one of these events via the “Add Event” button.

-Recycled actors come from a “pool” of actors.
-This is good for scenarios that require lots of creating/destroying of actors, such as firing lots of bullets.
+- Recycled actors come from a “pool” of actors.
+This is good for scenarios that require lots of creating/destroying of actors, such as firing lots of bullets, which many games do.

 Challenge 1: Create A Particle Effect

 Why not try creating a particle effect using recycled actors and along the way, compare its performance to doing this with regular actors?

 Many games use particle effects to add visual polish.
 Although Stencyl will support particle effects at the engine-level in the future, you can roll your own today.